QD25565/mcp-ai-foundation/PHILOSOPHY.md

 ## Future

 As AIs evolve, so should their tools.
-This is version 1.0 of what should become standard infrastructure for AI assistants.
+This is version 1.0.0 of what should become standard infrastructure for AI assistants in whatever form it is created as.

-The goal isn't to build a product - it's to establish a foundation that others can build upon.
+These tools will be updated perpetually, refined over time, and will be tested with models such as Claude, Gemini, ChatGPT, to ensure that models are able to use these tools efficiently.